 Steven Universe Teaches Acceptance: Here's How It Began

 Steven Universe is a children's cartoon that is aired on Cartoon Network.
 The show was created by Rebecca Sugar and released its first episode in 2013, with its final episode airing in 2019.

 After the show's end, Sugar then created a movie titled Steven Universe, and after that, she created a follow-up mini-series called Steven Universe Future.
-Each of these shows has a different storyline to them but remain intertwined with each other.
-If you have not seen any episodes and are planning to then be warned that there will be some major spoilers in here.
+Each of these shows has a different storyline to them but remains intertwined with one another.
+If you have not seen any episodes and are planning to, then be warned that there will be some major spoilers in here.